 IAC/InterActiveCorp (IAC) satisfies inquisitive minds.
-The Internet conglomerate owns more than 150 brands, including search engine Ask.com, local guide Citysearch (part of advertising network CityGrid Media), dating site Match.com, About.com, video service Vimeo, and home service provider network HomeAdvisor.
+The internet conglomerate owns more than 150 brands, including search engine Ask.com, local guide Citysearch (part of advertising network CityGrid Media), dating site Match.com, About.com, video service Vimeo, and home service provider network HomeAdvisor.
 Other IAC holdings include Shoebuy.com, Dictionary.com, and a majority stake in Connected Ventures, the parent company of entertainment site CollegeHumor.com.
 It also operates current affairs Web magazine Daily Beast and publishes Newsweek magazine through its majority-owned The Newsweek/Daily Beast Company.

-Focused in the areas of search, applications, online dating, local and media, IAC's family of websites is one of largest in the world, with more than a billion monthly visits across more than 30 countries.
+Focused in the areas of search, applications, online dating, local and media, IAC's family of websites is one of the largest in the world, with more than a billion monthly visits across more than 30 countries.

 Sales and Marketing